hpcleuven/HPC-intro/docs/README.md

 # HPC introduction course

 ## Content
-This course will give a short practical summary of the basic things VSC users need to know to start working on the HPC cluster:
+This course summarizes the basics that VSC users need to know to start computing on the VSC HPC infrastructure:

 - What is the VSC
-- Tier-2 cluster
-- The Genius cluster
+- Tier-2 clusters Genius and wICE
-- Storage
+- Storage locations
 - Login nodes
 - Connection setup (PuTTY, NX and terminal)
 - Software environment